thvinhtruong/gltech-challenge/README.md

-# Legoha - Go Simple and Minimal Todolist API
+# Go Simple and Minimal Todolist API Follow Clean Arch

-Legoha is a simple and minimal Todolist api using Golang with Gorm and Fiber.
-Followed by Clean Architecture.
+Challenge I did for technical analysis of GL Tech team.
+Simple todolist in edutech field helps children and teacher to manage their homework or mission that assigned for children.
+There are many things that is currently in development.
+Contribution is always welcomed and very precious to me.

 ## How to run ?